The Princess Diaries

 This is a great big luscious lollypop of a movie, terrific fun for girls of any age and for their families, too.
 It might not be of much interest to boys, though Hathaway is gorgeous (the least realistic part of the movie is the highly ineffective attempt to make her look like an ugly duckling), and there are some cool cars and very funny moments.
 But The Princess Diaries is a wonderful story about growing up, finding ourselves, and taking chances, with lots of great things for families to talk about afterward.

 The queen's head of security (Hector Elizondo in another impeccable performance) quotes Eleanor Roosevelt's famous words: "No one can make you feel inferior without your consent."
 And Mia realizes that the important part of being a princess is not what it does for her but what it makes it possible for her to do for others.

 Families can talk about...

-Families can talk about growing up, making choices, and making mistakes.
+Families can talk about growing up, making choices, and making mistakes, like Mia does in The Princess Diaries.
 Parents can tell kids about some of their own mistakes and fears when they were Mia's age and what they did to move on from them.
 They also may want to talk about what teens should consider before deciding to kiss someone and how important it is to be loyal to true friends.